 The first versions of the instrument were mentioned in the 15th century.
 That is why I like it.
 It is a piece of saxophone history.
-Maybe inventors of the clarinet and saxophone used ideas if the historical tarogato.
-Its size and conicity is about the same but its sound is completely different from the saxophone.
-Its sound can be very loud.
+Maybe inventors of the clarinet and saxophone used ideas of the historical tarogato.
+Its size and conicity is about the same but its sound is completely different from the saxophone sound.
+The sound can be very loud.
 But that is mainly caused by the type of mouthpiece that is used.

 Tarogato players often make or modify their mouthpiece to create their own sound.
 The mouthpiece that joined this instrument is on like that.
 Is has a very thin beak and therefore sounds very loud and it is difficult to play low notes with it.
 You can see that it is reshaped with some kind of pink material.
 Maybe nailpolish?

-So I decide to design a new mouthpiece with the characteristics of a soprano saxophone mouthpiece.
+So I decided to design a new mouthpiece with the characteristics closer to that of a soprano saxophone mouthpiece.